torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

   - Tor proposal #327 increases the attacker's computational requirements (not implemented yet).

-  While the above proposals in tandem should provide reasonable protection against many DoS attackers, they fundamentally work by reducing the assymetry between the onion service and the attacker.
-This won't work if the attacker is extremely powerful because the assymetry is already huge and cutting it down does not help.
+  While the above proposals in tandem should provide reasonable protection against many DoS attackers, they fundamentally work by reducing the asymmetry between the onion service and the attacker.
+This won't work if the attacker is extremely powerful because the asymmetry is already huge and cutting it down does not help.

-  we believe that a proposal based on cryptographic guarantees -- like Res tokens -- can offer protection against even extremely strong attackers.
+  We believe that a proposal based on cryptographic guarantees -- like Res tokens -- can offer protection against even extremely strong attackers.

 # 2. Overview